idifidif/Difference-Scores/README.md

 See Fradkin, I., Siegelman, N & Huppert, J. D. (Submitted).
 Novel solutions for (very) old problems: using Bayesian modeling for the analysis of difference scores.

-We update this branch constantly, to add new models and update old ones
+We update this repository constantly, to add new models and update old ones.
+So keep updated.
+For additional information - idifidif@gmail.com

 # File list:
 - CorrelationModel.r - includes STAN models focused on the analysis of the correlation between difference scores and a third variable of interest (i.e. TY).
 Central parameterization is given to enhance the understanding of the model structure.
 Non-central parameterization is more efficient.